-- A. The FAA airport certification process is the proper mechanism for administering the airport noise regulation.
+- A. The FAA airport certification process is a proper mechanism for administering the airport noise regulation.
 No new legislation is required. - B. It is recommended that the airport noise certification regulation promulgated by the FAA contain the following elements: - 1.
 A statement of the purpose of the regulation:

-To provide present and future relief and protection to the public health and welfare from aircraft noise, "
+"To provide present and future relief and protection to the public health and welfare from aircraft noise,"

-- 2. The cumulative noise exposure health and welfare limits determined by EPA for application to noise exposure from all sources. - 3.
-The timetable for compliance, determined by EPA, applicable nationwide to all existing airports. - 4.
+- 2. The cumulative noise exposure health and welfare (goal) limits, to be determined by EPA for application to noise exposure from all sources. - 3.
+The timetable for compliance, recommended by EPA, applicable nationwide to all existing airports. - 4.
 A definition of compatible and incompatible land uses within specified values of cumulative noise exposure, to be developed by FAA based on the formal recommendations of EPA and HUD. - 5.
-The requirement that all new airports, airport expansions or other airport actions tending to increase cumulative noise exposure be conditioned upon compliance with welfare limits for noise exposure. - 6.
-The requirement that each airport proprietor, in consultation with local governments and other concerned persons, develop an implementation plan for achieving compliance with the promulgated exposure limits in accordance with the promulgated timetable; procedures for applying for FAA approval of the implementation plan.
+The requirement that all new airports, airport expansions or other airport actions tending to increase cumulative noise exposure be conditioned upon continual compliance with the published goal values for limiting noise exposure based on public health and welfare needs.

-7. A list of airport operation options from which airport proprietors may select in formulating their implementation plans, subject to final FAA approval of the plan.
+- 6. The requirement that each airport proprietor, in consultation with local governments and other concerned persons, develop an implementation plan for achieving compliance with the promulgated exposure limits in accordance with the promulgated timetable; procedures for applying for FAA approval of the implementation plan. - 7.
+A list of airport operation options from which airport proprietors may select in formulating their implementation plans, subject to final FAA approval of the plan.